Paraguay Residency Requirements

 Authority Verification

-• • Confirm correct apostille authority for your specific document type and country
+• • Confirm correct apostille or legalisation authority for your specific document type and country

 • • Verify federal vs. state authority requirements